bkavlak/layperson-into-geospatial/README.md

 ## Where to start?

 If you want to get involved in the community, it's relatively easy.
-Listen to what they say and be kind.
+Read and listen to what they say and try to be a nice person.

 ## Material Dump